 No specific laws identified for this ruling.

-Court held that an at-will employee discharged allegedly on the basis of age is entitled to maintain a common-law tort action against the employer for wrongful discharge in violation of public policy, allowing the age discrimination claim to proceed.
+The Ohio Supreme Court reversed the Court of Appeals' decision and remanded the case to trial court, holding that an at-will employee discharged on the basis of age is entitled to maintain a common-law tort action for wrongful discharge in violation of public policy, even where an age discrimination statute provides a remedy.

 Employment relations—Age discrimination by employer—At-will employee discharged allegedly on the basis of her age is entitled to maintain common-law tort action against employer for wrongful discharge in violation of public policy.